danwilliams/terracotta/README.md

 Note that Terracotta is not designed to be used as a library, and its existence on [crates.io][Terracotta] is as a binary.
 This is to establish presence, but also there are plans for command-line tools to be added.

+Any images and other files that need to be protected by authentication should be placed in the `content` directory.
+Public images should be placed in `static/img`, and will be served from the `/img` URL path, similar to the CSS, JS, and WebFont files.

 ### Getting started